catalinprg/stourio-cc-dashboard/README.md

 ## Run as Always-On Service (macOS)

-Create a LaunchAgent to keep the dashboard running in the background:
+Create a LaunchAgent to keep the dashboard running in the background.
+Verify the binary path first with `which stourio-dashboard` and update the plist accordingly.

 ```bash
 cat << 'EOF' > ~/Library/LaunchAgents/com.stourio.dashboard.plist